Sandwich1699975/ArduinoUnitPlatformIO/README.md

 This file is a generic bridge to parse the results of each test.
 PIO will search each directory and parent directory until it has reached the root of `test_dir`.
 This means each test can have custom handlers with precedence.
 At the moment, only a generic one is needed in the `embedded/` folder to handle all those test cases.

 This Python file will then connect to your logic analyser software ([Logic2](https://saleae.github.io/logic2-automation/index.html)) and create raw and high-level ASCII CSV analysis files.
-After those files are created by the logic analyser, the PIO `test_custom_runner.py` file will then scrape that output for the AUnit success and failure messages.
+After those files are created by the logic analyser, the PIO `test_custom_runner.py` file will then scrape that output for the ArduinoUnit success and failure messages.
 That data is then formatted with the PIO test cases class and presented in the rich report.

 ## Known Limitations